apinter/apinter.github.io/content/posts/podman.md

 ```
 ### Starting a container

-#### Rootfull or rootless
-As Podman is daemonless running containers doesn't require running them with root, but can be started with a user as well.
-Granted, rootless containers will have no access to networking and can't use privileged ports, but it is a great way to keep the system secure.
-For instance if an application escapes the container ran as a user it will be able to cause less damage and would have limited access to the system than if it would if it would ran as root.
-Rootfull containers are recommended for running applications that require access over privileged ports like a public facing `nginx` reverse proxy.
-Even in that case there could be some rules implemented in the firewall that forwards requests, but that's a different story.

 Starting a container that runs in the background and exposing port 8000 to be accessible from the outside:
 ```
 $ podman run -d -p 8000:8000 nginx